johnalison/obsidian-notes/Journal/13 November 2024 Wednesday.md

 - 3s,  4s and 5s played well no shots.

 Working plots.
-- [ ] ggHbb 3b w/o and w JCM
+- [>>] ggHbb 3b w/o and w JCM
 # Osher Lecture 2
 - went well.
-- Gave email to someone from NYC, maybe do remote
+- Gave email to someone from NYC, maybe do remote version for them ?

 Prepped Lecture 3